Imperial Japanese Navy in World War II: Impact of Midway

-Although the Japanese lost four fleet carriers and the worst consequences of Midway being the loss of experienced aircraft maintenance personnel, Mark Peattie states that the engagement was "not the battle that doomed Japan".
+Although the Japanese had lost four fleet carriers, the worst consequences of Midway were the loss of experienced aircraft maintenance personnel.
+Mark Peattie states that the engagement was "not the battle that doomed Japan".
 The outcome did not lead to the end of the highly trained carrier aircrews or radically degrade the fighting capabilities of Japanese naval aviation as a whole.
-The Japanese only lost 110 aircrew during the battle, mostly from the Hiryū with American aircrew losses being far greater than the Japanese.
+The Japanese only lost 110 aircrew during the battle, mostly from Hiryū with American aircrew losses being far greater than the Japanese.
 The Japanese still had more warships of every category than the United States had in the Pacific and the Combined Fleet still possessed eight aircraft carriers, twice as many as the US Pacific Fleet.
 Additionally, while the United States did have three large carriers in the Pacific, in comparison to Japan's two, the Japanese vessels had a total capacity for 382 aircraft, compared to 300 on the American carriers.
-Also, the Japanese had another carrier already fitting out to join the fleet and two more in the later stages of construction.
-The American industry would deliver only small escort carriers during 1942, of which more than two thirds were sent to the Atlantic; the massive shipbuilding program would not get into full gear until the following year.
+The IJN had another carrier already fitting out to join the fleet and two more in the later stages of construction.
+American industry would deliver only small escort carriers during 1942, of which more than two thirds were sent to the Atlantic; the massive shipbuilding program would not get into full gear until the following year.
 Consequently, for the time being the Japanese retained the advantage.
 As for naval aircraft, the Japanese were as strong as they had been at the beginning of the war.
 Until May and June 1942, air losses had been limited and aircraft production had kept pace with losses.
 From the beginning of war through the end of June, Japanese naval aircraft losses totaled 1,641.
 Almost half of the losses occurred during the months when the battles of Coral Sea and Midway took place, with the large majority in June, including many at Midway.
 Over the same period Japanese aircraft deliveries numbered 1,620.
-Additionally what was not of a major concern was pilots, as aircrew casualties at Midway were not so severe and the large majority of aircrew of the Kido Butai returned despite the sinking of their ships.
+Additionally the loss of pilots was not yet of major concern, as aircrew casualties at Midway were not so severe and the large majority of aircrew of the Kido Butai returned despite the sinking of their ships.
 These were bolstered by 2,000 newly trained pilots in 1942.

-Guadalcanal and the Solomons (1942-43)
+Guadalcanal and the Solomons (1942–1943)

 On August 7, 1942, U.S. Marines landed on the islands of Guadalcanal and Tulagi in the Solomons, putting the Japanese on the strategic defensive for the first time in the war.
 Vice Admiral Gunichi Mikawa, commander of the newly formed Eighth Fleet at Rabaul, reacted swiftly.
 Gathering five heavy cruisers, two light cruisers, and a destroyer, he sailed south and attacked the Allied naval force off the coast on the night of August 8–9.
 Mikawa's quick response resulted in the Battle of Savo Island, in which four Allied heavy cruisers were sunk with no Japanese ships lost.
 This was the worst defeat ever suffered by the U.S. Navy while at sea, only mitigated by the failure of the Japanese to attack the vulnerable American transports.